 Miami singer Steve Alaimo once sang with so much soul while opening a Miami Stadium show for James Brown that Brown went backstage and told Henry Stone, “Don’t you ever let that white boy on before me ever again!”

 Alaimo started working for Stone as a University of Miami student playing in a college band called The Redcoats.
-He played weekend hops, sang in lounges, did free afterhours gigs in Overtown, wrote and recorded music, managed acts, worked in TV, A&R’d, promoted records, engineered, produced, toured, and eventually became VP of TK Productions, the largest independent record company in the world throughout the 1970’s.
+He played weekend hops, sang in lounges, did free afterhours gigs in Overtown, wrote and recorded music, managed acts, worked in TV, A&R’d, promoted records, engineered, produced, toured, and eventually became VP of TK Productions, the furthest reaching r&b company in the world throughout the 1970’s.

-He also sang gigs with and helped discover Sam & Dave (“Hold On, I’m Comin'”, “Soul Man”) the top selling and charting soul duo in the history of recorded music.
-Most people don’t know that they formed in and began on the Miami talent show circuit.
+He also sang gigs with and helped discover Sam & Dave (“Hold On, I’m Comin'”, “Soul Man”).
+Most people don’t know that group formed on the Miami talent show circuit.
 Here are some of Alaimo’s recollections on their early days.

 “I found Sam & Dave at the King of Hearts Club in Liberty City.
 I sang at King of Hearts too, in fact Sam and Dave were my opening act.
 They opened up the show and I came on next.
 Man, that was great in those days.”

 “Put it this way, my dressing room was John Lomelo’s office.
 He was the club’s owner.
 And in the door, there were bullet holes in it.
 So when you dressed, the people were lookin’ in through the bullet holes.